Neural engineering: Neural tissue regeneration

 Neural tissue regeneration, or neuroregeneration looks to restore function to those neurons that have been damaged in small injuries and larger injuries like those caused by traumatic brain injury.
 Functional restoration of damaged nerves involves re-establishment of a continuous pathway for regenerating axons to the site of innervation.
+Peripheral nerve injury, spinal cord injury, traumatic brain injury, or neurodegenerative disease all present a significant challenge in the regeneration of axonal bundles.
+The difficult architecture changes, leading to growth retardation and loss of regulation.
+Significant advances have been made in nanotechnologies, novel biomaterials, and cell-based therapies.
+Results to date have shown that later therapies are insufficient for repairing neural tissue after damage.
+Therefore, tissue engineering endorses the combination of biomaterials together with cells and bioactive molecules to mimic the environment and regenerate while supporting the repair of new tissue.

 Researchers like Dr. LaPlaca at Georgia Institute of Technology are looking to help find treatment for repair and regeneration after traumatic brain injury and spinal cord injuries by applying tissue engineering strategies.
 Dr. LaPlaca is looking into methods combining neural stem cells with an extracellular matrix protein based scaffold for minimally invasive delivery into the irregular shaped lesions that form after a traumatic insult.
 By studying the neural stem cells in vitro and exploring alternative cell sources, engineering novel biopolymers that could be utilized in a scaffold, and investigating cell or tissue engineered construct transplants in vivo in models of traumatic brain and spinal cord injury, Dr. LaPlaca's lab aims to identify optimal strategies for nerve regeneration post injury.

 Current approaches to clinical treatment

 End to end surgical suture of damaged nerve ends can repair small gaps with autologous nerve grafts.
-For larger injuries, an autologous nerve graft that has been harvested from another site in the body might be used, though this process is time-consuming, costly and requires two surgeries (Schmidt & Leach 2003).
+For larger injuries, an autologous nerve graft that has been harvested from another site in the body might be used, though this process is time-consuming, costly and requires two surgeries.
 Clinical treatment for CNS is minimally available and focuses mostly on reducing collateral damage caused by bone fragments near the site of injury or inflammation.
 After swelling surrounding injury lessens, patients undergo rehabilitation so that remaining nerves can be trained to compensate for the lack of nerve function in injured nerves.
-No treatment currently exists to restore nerve function of CNS nerves that have been damaged (Schmidt & Leach 2003).
+No treatment currently exists to restore nerve function of CNS nerves that have been damaged.